cshoben/cs201-resources/installingSoftware.md

 You should come to a launch page like the following.
 You can change the default dark theme to a light theme if you wish by going to customize at the left side menu.

 In CompSci 201, you will mainly use “Open” for assignments (large-scale Java projects) and “Create New Project” for APTs.
 Once you have worked on some projects with IntelliJ, a list of recently opened projects will be shown on the left of the welcome screen.

+### Install VS Code Extensions for Java

+1. Open the “Extensions” Pane of the Sidebar
+2. Search for “CS201”
+3. Click the blue “Install” button to install the “Duke CS201 Java Extension Pack” extension

+TODO: ADD IN ICON.

 ### Creating a First Project